johnalison/WorkingPhilosophy/BookNotes/FirstPrinciples.md

 - The republic had built into it a fatal contradiction: It was founded on a faith in freedom yet on the fact of slavery.

-- I'd rater speak sense in one plan and expressive language, than speak nonsense in fifty
+- I'd rater speak sense in one plane and expressive language, than speak nonsense in fifty.

+  #PerfectionNotRequired